seblessa/Seblessa/README.md

 ## Education 🎓

-🎓 **BSc in Artificial Intelligence and Data Science** Faculdade de Ciências da Universidade do Porto
+🎓 **BSc in Artificial Intelligence and Data Science**
+Joint degree FCUP × FEUP · University of Porto

 🦾 **MSc in Artificial Intelligence**
-Faculdade de Engenharia da Universidade do Porto
+Joint degree FCUP × FEUP · University of Porto

 ## Terminal and Shell Theme